curry-packages/cpm-query/README.md

 =========

-This package contains the implementation of a tool to query analysis information about entities (e.g., function, types, typeclasses) defined in a module of some Curry package.
+This package contains the implementation of a tool to query analysis information about entities (e.g., function, types, type classes) defined in a module of some Curry package.

 The tool is based and, therefore, requires the executable `curry-info`